 *Your admission sheet

-The renewal process now starts, involving a series of lengthy checks.
+The renewal process now starts, involving a series of lengthy checks of your visas.

-11. ‘Zona K’ prints out a payment slip.
-Take this immediately to the CAJA at the far end of the room and pay 900 pesos per traveller.
+11. ‘Zona K’ prints out a payment slip, retaining your passport.
+Take this immediately to the CAJA in Edificio 4 at the very far end and pay 900 pesos per traveller.